CarGurus Header

 What is the Mercedes GLC-Class?

-Mercedes introduced the GLC-Class into its SUV line up in 2015, having realised premium mid-sized SUVs were becoming increasingly popular around the world.
+Mercedes-Benz introduced the GLC-Class into its SUV lineup in 2015, as premium mid-sized SUVs became increasingly popular around the world.

-Like many other cars in the Mercedes range, it’s available in a wide range of forms and, when it was new, the price between them could vary by as much as £50,000.
-You can opt for a conventional family-orientated, economical SUV, a fire-breathing performance car, courtesy of Mercedes’ tuning arm, AMG, or something in between.
+Like many other cars in the Mercedes range, it was available in a wide variety of specifications.
+Indeed, when the GLC was new, prices between models varied by as much as £50,000.
+You could opt for a conventional, family-orientated SUV, all the way up to a fire-breathing performance car courtesy of AMG.

 • The GLC’s standard suspension is a steel spring set-up, which is perfectly acceptable in terms of comfort.
-But buyers could also specify optional air suspension, which is worth having, as it improves both ride comfort and handling.
-There’s also mid-point suspension with regular springs but adaptive dampers, and a lower, stiffer version of the standard suspension as found on AMG Line models.
+But buyers of pre-facelift models could specify optional air suspension (standard on AMG cars), which is worth having, as it improves both ride comfort and handling.
+There’s also mid-point suspension with regular springs but adaptive dampers, and a lower, stiffer version of the standard suspension found on AMG Line models.

-• You can get the GLC in standard form or as the GLC Coupe, introduced in 2016, which sacrifices some practicality in the name of style courtesy of a lower, swooping roofline.
-This impacts a bit on rear headroom, which is worth considering if you’ll be carrying taller adults.
+• You can get the GLC in standard form or as a GLC Coupe, introduced in 2016, which sacrifices some practicality in the name of style with a lower, swooping roofline.
+This impacts a little on rear headroom, which is worth considering if you plan to carry taller adults.

-• If you want the best fuel economy: The most recent diesel-powered plug-in hybrid model, the 350de, is on paper the most fuel-efficient version of the GLC yet, with an official fuel economy of 256.8mpg.
-However, as with all plug-in hybrids, how close you get to that figure will depend on how you use it.
-You’ll need to lean on the electric motor more than the diesel engine, which means shorter journeys and regular charges to keep the battery full.
-Once the battery runs out, you’re just hauling around heavy electric components, which will increase fuel consumption dramatically.
+• If you want the best fuel economy: The plug-in hybrids deliver the best on-paper fuel economy when combined with the SUV body style.
+The 350de manages a claimed 148.7mpg, while the 300e is capable of 122.8mpg.
+However, as with all plug-in hybrids, how close you get to that figure depends on how you use the car.
+You’ll need to lean on the electric motor more than the engine in either case, which means shorter journeys and regular charges to keep the battery full.
+Once the battery runs out, you are just hauling around heavy electric components, which will actually increase fuel consumption.

-• If you want the best all-rounder: We’d go for the mid-range diesel option, the 250d, which will give you a good amount of grunt without guzzling fuel.
+• If you want the best all-rounder: We’d go for the mid-range diesel option, the 250d, which delivers a good amount of grunt without guzzling fuel.
 Pre-facelift cars will be cheaper, too, so unless you’re set on the swankier infotainment system, we think they’re a better deal.
-Trim-wise, AMG Line models will give you slightly better handling if you can put up with a firmer (but not uncomfortable) ride.
-Otherwise, Sport has most of the equipment you’ll need.
+Trim-wise, AMG Line models provide slightly better handling if you can put up with a firmer (but not uncomfortable) ride.
+Otherwise, Sport has most of the equipment you will need.

-• If you want all the toys: The most fully-loaded GLC, outside of the full-on AMG models, is the most recent AMG Line Premium Plus Ultimate, which comes packed with pretty much every feature going.
-These include 20-inch wheels, air suspension, a Burmester sound system and a panoramic sunroof on the regular SUV or a sliding sunroof on the GLC Coupe.
-It is quite pricey, mind you.
+• If you want all the toys: The most fully-loaded GLC, outside of the dedicated AMG models, is the later AMG Line Premium Plus Ultimate trim, which comes packed with pretty much every feature going.
+This includes 20-inch wheels, air suspension, a Burmester sound system and a panoramic sunroof on the regular SUV, or a sliding sunroof on the GLC Coupe.
+These will be quite pricey on the used market, mind you.

 Phill Tromans